US consumer borrowing up in June after 3 months of declines

+WASHINGTON (AP) — The pandemic still has Americans easing off the plastic.

-WASHINGTON (AP) — U.S. consumer borrowing rose in June after three months of declines but the key category of credit card debt extended its decline.
+U.S. consumer borrowing rose in June after three months of declines but the key category of credit card debt extended its decline.

 The Federal Reserve reported Friday that overall consumer borrowing rose by 2.6%, or $8.95 billion, in June after big declines in March, April and May as many parts of the country went into lockdown to combat the coronavirus.